7 Asian Startups to Watch in 2023 and Beyond

-In the first half of 2021, Asian startups had received $61.9 billion in funding.
+In the first half of 2022, Asian startups received $61.9 billion in funding.
 This was around 16% compared to 2020.
 A year ago, the Asia region was the global destination for foreign direct investment (FDI).
-Still, that time had passed away, now the Asian market and startups are giving tough competition to Silicon Valley.
-Even after battling with the COVID-19, Asia leads the digital transformation race, beating the much-hyped Silicon Valley.
+Still, that time had passed away, and now the Asian market and startups are giving tough competition to Silicon Valley.
+Even after battling with COVID-19, Asia leads the digital transformation race, beating the much-hyped Silicon Valley.

-Asia is well-known for its growing layer of the tech-savvy middle class and long-term growth potential; these potential reasons have made this Asian region attractive for all types of investors.
+Asia is well-known for its growing layer of the tech-savvy middle class and long-term growth potential; these potential reasons have made this Asian region attractive to all types of investors.

 With the help of technology, Asian developed countries took only 2–3 weeks to develop an AI-based Covid test system, and the already well-prepared digitization scene accommodated the rise in demand for work-from-home apps and home delivery services.

 Without any further adieu, let’s check out the top seven Asian startups to watch out for in 2023.

 Singapore-based Credit Culture is a ﬁnancial service provider.
 They are officially the ﬁrst ﬁntech company that oﬀers digital solutions for personal loans in Singapore.
 They allow consumers to benefit from a cheaper and faster loan application process and deal with market fluctuations with their innovation and technology.
 The management has 30+ years of experience in the finance sector and has ample experience and knowledge about the consumer credit area.